 Step by step procedure to stop ransomware

-Ransomware protection is enabled in Falcon Host by enabling three features.
+Ransomware protection is enabled in Falcon by enabling three features.

 1. Go to https://falcon.crowdstrike.com

-3. Navigate to Configuration App –> Prevention Policies then select the policy or policies that you’d like to enable prevention for by clicking on the Policy Name.
+3. Navigate to Configuration App –> Prevention Policies then select the policy or policies that you’d like to enable prevention for by clicking on the edit policy icon.

-4. Enable Machine Learning – Anti-Malware Sensor Configuration.
+4. Enable Cloud Machine Learning – Anti-Malware Sensor Configuration.
 In this section the user is able to adjust detection and prevention for both File Attribution Analysis and File Analysis.
-One thing that may not be immediately obvious, but makes sense, is that you’ll not be able to enable prevention at a higher setting than detection.
+Note that you will not not be able to enable prevention at a higher setting than detection.
 Select your desired settings and save any changes.

 NOTE: the “Custom Blocking” section allows IOCs to become block-able events.
 If this toggle is not enabled they are detection events.